Non-Homogeneous Haze Removal via Artificial Scene Prior and Bidimensional Graph Reasoning: Experimental Results

 \subsection{Qualitative Evaluation}

-We further show the dehazing results of the state-of-the-art dehazing methods on real-world NH-HAZE and DHQ datasets in Fig. 6 and Fig. 7 for qualitative comparisons.
+We further show the dehazing results of the state-of-the-art dehazing methods on real-world NH-HAZE and DHQ datasets in Fig. 8 and Fig. 9 for qualitative comparisons.
 It is observed that our method achieves desirable dehazing results on these datasets, which show the robustness of our method.

-From visual results, we can observe that DCP \cite{he2010single}, CAP \cite{zhu2015fast} and Meng \textit{et al}. \cite{meng2013efficient} easily suffers from color distortion, which make the brightness of several areas relatively dark.
+From visual results, we can observe that DCP \cite{he2010single}, CAP \cite{zhu2015fast} and Meng \textit{et al.} \cite{meng2013efficient} easily suffer from color distortion, which makes the brightness of several areas relatively dark.
 AMEF \cite{galdran2018image}, DehazeNet \cite{Cai2016DehazeNet}, AOD-Net \cite{li2017aod} and DCPDN \cite{zhang2018densely} still remain haze in heavily hazy scene.
-The processing power of GFN \cite{ren2018gated}, GCANet \cite{chen2019gated} and FD-GAN \cite{dong2020fd} at high-frequency detail information performance is unnatural.
-Although DuRN \cite{liu2019dual}, GridNet \cite{liu2019griddehazenet} and MSBDN \cite{dong2020multi} look good in some cases, there are flaws in detail restoration. our method achieves best visual effect, which could both preserve the image detail and color as well as remove the haze as much as possible from the input.
+The processing power of GFN \cite{ren2018gated}, GCANet \cite{chen2019gated} and FD-GAN \cite{dong2020fd} on the high-frequency detail information performance is unnatural.
+Although DuRN \cite{liu2019dual}, GridNet \cite{liu2019griddehazenet}, EDN \cite{yu2020ensemble} and MSBDN \cite{dong2020multi} look good in some cases, there are flaws in detail restoration.
+Our method achieves the best visual effect, which could both preserve the image detail and color as well as remove the haze as much as possible from the input.
 This is because our method could provide suitable scene prior.
-Meanwhile, our method conducts non-local filtering in the spatial and channel dimensions to model long-range dependency and propagate information between graph nodes for better dehazing optimization.
+Meanwhile, our method conducts non-local filtering in the spatial regions and channel dimensions to model long-range dependency and propagate information between graph nodes for better dehazing optimization.